Between school and extracurricular schedules, homework, and family time, sometimes parents find themselves wanting to push the stop button.

 “That’s what I love most about it,” said parent Cecilia Williams.
 “We’re creating a venue where parents can come together and just talk it out.
 It’s really helped me connect with moms in the school I wouldn’t otherwise connect with.
 But I’m also surprised at how much fun I’m having doing this.
 We can get serious and we can get crazy.
 And it’s all for our benefit.”

-Parent Café Expands to Other Campuses
+The Café Expands to Other Campuses

-Stevenson said Parent Café at the other campuses are going great, and now the district is training parents to lead their own Parent Café at different campuses.
+Stevenson said Parent Café at the other campuses are going great, and now the district is training parents to lead their own award-winning Parent Café at different campuses.

 “It’s such a unique opportunity for [parents] to open up and see that they are not in this all by themselves,” Stevenson said.
 “We all struggle to raise children, to make the hard decisions about their lives and our lives.
 But finding one another is really the benefit of this.”